aws/sagemaker-python-sdk/doc/api/training/smp_versions/v1.9.0/smd_model_parallel_pytorch_tensor_parallel.rst

                and the next three tensors are the same as the input arguments.

-.. class:: smdistributed.modelparallel.torch.nn.DistributedAttentionLayer(num_attention_heads=32, attention_head_size=32, hidden_size=1024, attention_dropout_prob=0.1, hidden_dropout_prob=0.1, layernorm_epsilon=1e-5, initializer_range=0.02, use_normal_initialization=False, cross_attention=False, causal_mask_size=None, pre_layernorm=False, post_layernorm=True)
+.. class:: smp.nn.DistributedAttentionLayer(num_attention_heads=32, attention_head_size=32, hidden_size=1024, attention_dropout_prob=0.1, hidden_dropout_prob=0.1, layernorm_epsilon=1e-5, initializer_range=0.02, use_normal_initialization=False, cross_attention=False, causal_mask_size=None, pre_layernorm=False, post_layernorm=True)
+   :noindex:

-   A distributed implementation for the attention block.
+   -  A distributed implementation for the attention block.
 Includes the computation of the self- or cross-attention (context layer), followed by a linear mapping and dropout, which is optionally followed by the residual-connection and layer normalization.

-   For more information about what's the reference implementation of this module, see :ref:`smdmp-tp-appendix`.

    -  **Arguments:**

-      -  See :class:`smdistributed.modelparallel.torch.nn.DistributedTransformerLayer` for descriptions of the arguments.
+      -  See :class:`smp.nn.DistributedTransformerLayer` for descriptions of the arguments.
       -  ``cross_attention``: If ``True``, it computes the attentions with respect to the ``cross_states`` tensor of the ``forward``